dannyrabiz/TimpRotation/Eden_DLPFC_Visium/README.md

 2b.
 Run the BayesSpace Rscript.
 Make sure to specify A) transcripts or genes and B) the number of clusters.

 ### 3. Create BAM file for each cluster
+Run the following command.
+Much faster and more efficient than previous strategies.

+`.
+Create_Bam_Clusters.sh`

+If running multiple samples will need to first create a similar file for paths to cluster assignment and Bam files etc. I merged the BAM files, but it is unlikley that it saves anytime.

+### 4. Run isoform caller
+Here is the command and options I am using:
+`stringtie $sample.bam -G gencode.v24.annotation.gtf -L -p 12 -o $sample.gtf`

+### 5. Differential Expression - EdgeR/DEseq2 or Seurat?

 ## To Do:
 1. Find out of how to compare clusteres across samples